Alopecia Universalis

 Complete Hair Loss

-• The most noticeable and defining symptom of alopecia universalis is total hair loss, affecting not only the scalp but also the eyebrows, eyelashes, and body hair.
+• The most noticeable and defining symptom of alopecia universalis is total hair loss.
+This includes not only the scalp, but also the eyebrows, eyelashes, and body hair.
 This extensive hair loss typically occurs suddenly and may happen over the course of several weeks to months.
-It often begins with small, round patches of hair loss, which progressively expand to encompass the entire body.
+It often begins with small, round patches of hair loss, which progressively expand to cover the entire body.

 Smooth, Hairless Skin

-• As hair loss progresses, affected areas of the skin become smooth and devoid of hair follicles.
-In contrast to other forms of alopecia, the skin on the scalp and body may appear normal without visible irritation or scarring.
-However, it can feel more sensitive or tender due to the absence of hair follicles.
+• As the condition and hair loss progresses, the affected areas of the skin will become smooth and devoid of hair follicles.
+In contract to other forms of alopecia, the skin on the scalp and body can appear normal without visible irritation or scarring.
+It can often feel more sensitive or tender due to the absence of hair follicles.

 Loss of Eyebrows and Eyelashes

-• In addition to scalp hair, alopecia universalis typically causes the loss of eyebrows and eyelashes.
-This symptom can be particularly distressing, as it affects facial appearance and contributes to the overall feeling of complete hair loss.
-The lack of these facial hairs can impact a person’s ability to express emotions or protect the eyes from debris and irritation.
+• In additional to the loss of hair on the scalp, it will typically cause the loss of eyebrows and eyelashes.
+This symptom can be particularly significant on self-esteem due to its impact on appearance.
+The lack of these facial hairs can impact the ability to properly express emotions and protect the eyes from debris and irritation.

 Tingling or Itching

-• Before and during hair loss, some individuals may experience tingling, itching, or a feeling of tightness in the affected areas.
-These sensations are often caused by inflammation in the hair follicles and may occur before patches of hair loss become visible.
+• Before and during hair loss, some may experience tingling, itching, or a feeling of tightness in the affected areas.
+This is often caused by the inflammation in the follicles and can occur before patches of hair loss are visible.
 In some cases, the skin may feel more sensitive as hair growth is halted.

 Nail Changes

-• While not present in all cases, some individuals with alopecia universalis may notice changes in their nails, such as ridges, white spots, or thinning.
+• While not present in all cases, some may notice changes in their nails, such as ridges, white spots, or thinning.
 This occurs because the autoimmune process affecting hair follicles can also impact other rapidly growing cells, like those in the nails.
 Nail changes are a common symptom of alopecia areata, and their presence may indicate the progression to alopecia universalis.

 Autoimmune Symptoms (Occasionally)

-• Alopecia universalis is part of the broader category of autoimmune conditions, and individuals with this disorder may also experience symptoms of other autoimmune diseases.
-These can include fatigue, joint pain, or digestive issues, as the immune system may attack healthy tissues beyond the hair follicles.
-This overlap with other autoimmune conditions can make diagnosis and management more complex.
+• Alopecia universalis is part of the broader category of autoimmune conditions.
+Those with this disorder may also experience symptoms of other autoimmune diseases.
+These conditions can include fatigue, joint pain, or digestive issues, as the immune system can attack healthy tissues beyond the hair follicles.
+This overlap with other autoimmune conditions can make diagnosis and management more complicated.

 Treatment Options for Alopecia Universalis

-Alopecia Universalis currently has no known cure.
-However, various treatment options can help manage the condition, promote hair regrowth, and improve the quality of life for those affected.
-Below is an overview of the most common treatments, along with explanations for how they work.
+Alopecia universalis currently has no known cure; however, there are treatment option that can help manage this condition.
+These treatments can help manage, promote hair growth, and improve the overall quality of life for those affected.

 Corticosteroid Injections